 How DUI Convictions Impact Your Ability to Drive in Your Home State

-The most immediate consequence of being charged with a DUI in West Virginia as an out-of-state visitor is the potential loss of your driving privileges in your home state.
-When a DUI conviction is reported to the NDR, your home state’s DMV will likely review the information and take appropriate action, which often includes suspending your driving privileges.
 Each state has its own set of rules for how they handle DUI convictions from other states.
 Some states are more lenient, while others have stricter laws and may require you to serve the same penalties you would have faced in the state where the offense occurred.
 For instance, in some states, a DUI conviction in West Virginia may result in an automatic suspension of your driver’s license, mandatory attendance in DUI education classes, or even a requirement to install an ignition interlock device in your vehicle.
 These penalties are likely to be enforced even though you were charged in a different state.
-Furthermore, some states have what is known as “driver’s license reciprocity,” which means they will automatically enforce out-of-state DUI convictions, making it harder for you to avoid the consequences when you return home.

 Potential Consequences for Out-of-State Drivers Charged with DUI in West Virginia